All Episodes

 But it's with the Democrats and Russia, because all you have to do is look at what they did and how they participated with Russia.

-It's a you know disgraceful situation.
+It's a disgraceful situation.

-And you know, people don't talk.
+And, you know, people don't talk.

-We have 21 trillion in debt.
+We have $21 trillion in debt.

 When this really kicks in, we'll start paying off that debt like it's water.

-Uh, but that will go down very quickly because the numbers with growth and the kind of growth that we've produced, the 4.1 can actually go higher.
+But that will go down very quickly because the numbers with growth and the kind of growth that we've produced, the 4.1 can actually go higher.

 I look forward to seeing next quarter because I think that the 4.1 is just a stepping stone.